mediaelement/mediaelement/README.md

 ## * IMPORTANT NOTE for Safari users (Jun 8, 2017)

 Since Sierra version, `autoplay` policies have changed.
-You may experience an error if you try to execute `play` programatically or via `autoplay` attribute with MediaElement.
+You may experience an error if you try to execute `play` programatically or via `autoplay` attribute with MediaElement, unless `muted` attribute is specified.

 For more information, read https://webkit.org/blog/7734/auto-play-policy-changes-for-macos/